 A souvenir bar which carries the Fairtrade logo will be very attractive to visitors, customers and supporters- 80% of customers surveyed said they expect to see a Fairtrade souvenir bar in visitor shops.*

 As part of the service, we design a wrapper with your own picture, logo and branding.
 You also have the opportunity to include text on the front and back.
-We will then take it through the Fairtrade approval process and deliver your customised luxury Meaningful Chocolate bars.
+We will then take it through the Fairtrade approval process and our chocolate factory network will produce your customised luxury Meaningful Chocolate bars.

 We do this as part of our commitment to ethical trading.
 Our aim is that all heritage and tourist attractions will make the switch and sign up for their own Meaningful Bar.

 For more information email firstname.lastname@example.org